 Regular, low releases of Aphidoletes will prevent the establishment of all species of aphids.
 A rate of 5000 per hectare per week will protect most crops from aphids.
 Aphid hot spots must also be treated by direct release of Aphidoletes.

 During the cooler growing season, Aphidoletes slows down to a point where the Green Peach Aphid can effectively stay ahead of them.
-Once the average temperature in the house goes below 15 C, Aphidoletes should be supplemented with Aphidius matricariae or Micromus variegatus (Brown Lacewing) which perform much better during this period.
+Once the average temperature in the house goes below 15 C, Aphidoletes should be supplemented with Micromus variegatus (Brown Lacewing) and Anystis baccarum which perform much better during this period.
 The addition of lights in the house can greatly improve the performance of Aa during the Fall and Winter.
 They respond to extremely low levels of light, such as walkway lights or even LED Christmas lights.
-If Foxglove are present during this period, Micromus is essential or, if not available, double the Aphidoletes rate.
+If Foxglove are present during this period, Micromus and Anystis are essential or, if not available, double the Aphidoletes rate.